-The integration uses the Service Desk Adapter to transform UCMDB CI attributes to web services objects recognized by Service Manager.
-The Service Desk Adapter uses XSL transformation files to convert UCMDB TQL queries into a properly formatted Service Manager web services messages.
+The integration uses an adapter to transform UCMDB CI attributes to web services objects recognized by Service Manager.
+The adapter in turn specifies what XSL transformation files the integration should use to convert UCMDB TQL queries into a properly formatted Service Manager web services messages.